j-f-d/hass-esi-thermostat/README.md

 If the thermostat goes offline, it will appear as 'Unavailable' to Home Asssistant.

-The thermostat documentation refers to three main modes of operation, 'Off', 'Manual' and 'Auto' in addition to 'Boost', 'Holiday' and 'Sterilise' modes.
-This integration uses 'Manual' for the HASS 'on' mode.
+The thermostat documentation refers to three main modes of operation, 'Off', 'Manual' (or 'MAN') and 'Auto' in addition to 'Boost', 'Holiday' and 'Sterilise' modes.
+This integration uses 'Manual' for the HASS 'on' mode and 'Off' for the HASS 'off' mode.

-If 'Boost' is attempted from either 'Auto' or 'Manual' mode either at the device or via the ESI Centro app, these are treated as 'on' mode by the integration, which will show the boosted temperature as the target.
+If 'Boost' is attempted from either 'Auto' or 'Manual' mode either at the device or via the [ESI Centro app], these are treated as 'on' mode by the integration, which will show the boosted temperature as the target.

 When in 'off' mode, this water heater integration doesn't report a target temperature, resulting in a gap when you look at the history graphs.
 (This is a change in behaviour from earlier versions, which would report a target temperature, even though it might not really be the active target.)